The Great Lakes Region: An Economic Powerhouse

 Let’s Talk Money

 Alleviating plastic pollution through cleanups, anti-littering campaigns, and implementation of innovative technologies in the Great Lakes could cost over $400 million per year.
 This may seem like a high cost, but inaction has a higher price tag.
-In 2020, the reported water risks can potentially cost companies a total of US$301 billion, whereas money required to mitigate the risk is only US$55 billion.
+In 2020, the reported water risks can potentially cost companies a total of US$301 billion, whereas the money required to mitigate the risk is only US$55 billion.
 Of over ¾ of companies that reported to CDP’s 2020 water questionnaire, the cost of inaction towards water pollution can be as high as over 5 times the cost of taking action to tackle pollution.
 For companies to prioritize environmental stewardship is a win-win for everyone.

 Photo of a Lake Ontario beach cleanup “haul.”
 By Nicole Henderson.